tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Due to the order in "proxies" array in the last rule of "proxy-match", the client would prefer "proxy.example.org:80" over "backup.example.org:80"

-The following example provides a configuration of proxies that enable setting different proxy for "example.org" and all its subdomains, i.e. "\*.example.org":
+The following example provides a configuration of proxies that enable setting one proxy for "example.org" and a different proxy for all of its subdomains, i.e. "\*.example.org":

 ~~~
 {